Oven Baked Fish with Tomatoes and Herbs

 This post may include affiliate links.
 Thank you for your support.

-While the majority of my recipes are plant based, I like to eat chicken and fish occasionally!
-Salmon is hands down my favorite fish.
-I loved how quick and easy this one-pan meal was and and I really liked the salmon because it had a ton of flavor without any added fat or salt.
-The lime juice, garlic, spices and fresh tomato added a light, summery seasoning to the fish – perfect for a fancy yet simple weeknight dinner.
+We eat a lot of fish!
+Mostly because I love how quick and easy it is!
+This particular baked fish recipes is great because it’s made in one-pan and has a ton of flavor without any added fat or salt.
+The lime juice, garlic, spices and fresh tomato added a light, summery seasoning to the fish – perfect for a simple weeknight dinner.

 - lime